25-Year-Old Cornerback – Tampa Bay Buccaneers

 Verner will start at cornerback for the Titans....

 Alterraun Verner Contract Information:

-Agreed to a four-year contract with the Titans in June of 2010.
+Agreed to a four-year, $26.5 million contract with the Buccaneers in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Alterraun Verner – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 |2013 Proj||24||TB||Subscribe now to see our 2013 projections for Alterraun Verner|

 Age is determined on September 1st of each season.